Ben Reilly: Creation

 Professor Miles Warren, unhealthily obsessed with his late student Gwen Stacy who died at the Green Goblin's hands, attempts various experiments, learning Peter Parker was Spider-Man.
-Blaming the web-slinger for making Gwen as a target, the Jackal attempts to clone the hero.
-Parker's first clone suffers from clone degeneration and is dismissed, but successful clones of both Parker and Stacy with stable cell structures are later created.
+Blaming the web-slinger for marking Gwen as a target, Warren (taking on the villain alter ego the Jackal) attempts to clone the hero.
+Parker's first clone, Kaine, suffers from clone degeneration and is dismissed, but successful clones of both Parker and Stacy with stable cell structures are later created.
 After multiple attacks on Spider-Man, the Jackal forces the hero and his clone to fight, each believing the other is the clone.
 The two team up to save Parker's colleague Ned Leeds and Gwen's clone.
 In the process, Warren and Spider-Man's clone appear to be killed in an explosion.
 Spider-Man's clone survives and realizes he is not the real Peter Parker.
 Rather than attempt to replace Parker, he leaves New York to embark on a nomadic life, dubbing himself "Ben Reilly" as a nod to his original self's uncle Ben Parker and May Parker's maiden surname.

 Exile

 During his travels, Ben Reilly befriends geneticist Seward Trainer, becoming the man's lab assistant and honing his scientific prowess to university graduate level under his mentorship.
 Ben trusts Trainer with his secrets and the man becomes a father figure.
-During his travels, Reilly is hunted by Kaine, the scarred and resentful failed clone of Peter Parker.
-Later, Reilly works with scientist Damon Ryder, who mutates himself into a man/dinosaur hybrid.
+Reilly is hunted by Kaine, the scarred and resentful failed clone of Peter Parker.
+Later, Reilly works with scientist Damon Ryder, who mutates himself into a dinosaur hybrid.
 An attack by Kaine causes a fire that kills Ryder's family, though the scientist blames Reilly for this tragedy.
 At one point, Reilly finds love with college student Janine Godbe who then reveals her true identity is Elizabeth Tyne, a fugitive who killed her father after enduring incestuous rape.
 After Janine apparently commits suicide out of guilt for her crime, Reilly continues his travels.